List of Judge Dredd characters: Silver

+First appearance: 2000 AD #457 (1986).
+Created by John Wagner, Alan Grant and Cliff Robinson.

 Judge Thomas Silver was chief judge of Mega-City One between 2108 and 2112.

 He began his career as a street judge, serving during the Atomic War and the Second American Civil War.
 To his later shame, in the early 2070s he was one of the many judges who agreed with Morton Judd's ideas of genetically altering the citizens to be more docile.
 In 2096 he was wounded in action and compelled to retire from active service.
 He became principal lecturer in Applied Violence at the Academy of Law.

 In 2108 Chief Judge McGruder resigned and left the city on the Long Walk.
 One of her final acts as chief judge was to appoint Silver to the Council of Five, the city's highest legislature.
 The Council unanimously chose Silver for the highest office.

 Silver quickly proved to be the most right-wing, hardline chief judge the city had ever seen.
 In 2109 he ordered a crack-down on the Democracy movement (a loose affiliation of organisations dedicated to democratic reform ever since the Justice Department usurped the elected government of the United States in 2070), putting Judge Dredd in personal charge of a secret campaign to smear the protest groups' leaders and to sabotage their efforts at peaceful demonstration.
 Undercover judges placed among the protesters turned a peaceful protest march into a violent riot, giving Dredd the excuse he needed to attack the march with riot squads and make mass arrests.
 Silver used the ensuing massacre as an example of the dangers of democracy and the need for the iron rule of the judges.
 Armed with this excuse to tighten control, he took every opportunity to do so.

 Dredd's own responsibility for the deaths at the march, and the corrupt way in which the law had been enforced fed his doubts about the integrity of the system to which he had belonged since birth.
 When in 2112 a young boy was brutally murdered by a man who had been brain-damaged by a judge during the Democratic March, Dredd's reservations came to a head and he tendered his resignation and took the Long Walk himself.
 Silver reacted by ordering a news blackout on Dredd's resignation, and covered it up by going so far as to replace Dredd with an imposter, Judge Kraken, a clone from the same DNA as Dredd.
 Silver believed that Dredd had become such an important figure of law-enforcement in the public mind that his departure, if it became known, would incite an intolerable increase in crime.